 A Boat Ride Down Crnojević River

 Next stop was Crnojević River, where we enjoyed a relaxing boat ride.
-In true Balkan style, Jelena produced two bottles of rakija (one of which was 60% proof!) and a bottle of red wine.
+In true Balkan style, Jelena produced two bottles of rakija (one of which was 60% proof!) and a bottle of red wine, handing us all a plastic cup and instructing us to help ourselves.
 As we cruised down the river in our red wooden boat, I sipped my wine and dipped my toes in the water, enjoying the sun on my face.
 After a short while we stopped and jumped into the river to cool off – I can’t tell you how much that was needed after climbing all of those stairs in 30 degree heat earlier!